"Pilgrimage to sacred places is a chance to awaken the Great Person within." ~ Dao

 Dragon Hill of Uffington, a repository of earth energy, and its enigmatic chalk white horse;

 Weylands Smithy, a Neolithic ritual chamber and mound;

 Knowlton, a massive henge complex, with a superimposed, ruined church;

 Cerne Abbas giant, a fertility figure carved upon a chalk hill;

-St. Catherine's Well, a bewitching place for meditation;
+St. Catherine's Well, a bewitching place for meditation, wishing and healing;

-Wells Cathedral, to experience the mesmerizing resonance of this Gothic masterpiece;
+Wells Cathedral, to experience the mesmerizing resonance of its Chapter House;

-Chalice Well, Glastonbury, with its meditational garden and healing waters;
+Chalice Well, Glastonbury, with its introspection garden and healing waters;

 Glastonbury Tor, marking the passage of England’s Michael and Mary energy currents;